 - It is too late in the election year to issue a new EPM with significant changes; granting the AG’s request would upend election administration across the state and burden both election officials and voters;

-- The AG’s demanded changes to the EPM are not legal requirements but simply his policy preferences, which the Secretary has no legal duty to adopt; and
+- The AG’s changes to the EPM are policy preferences, not legal requirements, which the Secretary has no legal duty to adopt; and

-- The AG’s request to include his preferred policies in the EPM is a political question, not one for the court to decide.
+- The AG’s request to include his preferred policies in the EPM is not one for the court to decide.

 On June 17, Judge Napper denied AG Brnovich’s requested relief, and on June 22, the court entered final judgment against the AG.
 Counties will continue to administer elections under the existing manual, which Judge Napper found that Secretary Hobbs “properly exercised her discretion” in writing.